MATH 0997 Support for Quantitative Reasoning 2 Credits

 MATH 2261 Calculus I 4 Credits

 This course includes a study of functions, limits, derivatives, continuity, the chain rule, implicit differentiation, related rates, differentials, local extrema, graphing techniques, monotonicity, concavity, max-min applications, infinite limits, the mean value theorem, antiderivatives, differential equations, sigma notation, the definite integral and areas in the plane.
-Students receive credit toward graduation for only one of the following courses: MATH 2261, MATH 1501.

 Prerequisite(s): MATH 1113 with a grade of C or better.